 Finovate: What is the biggest challenge Aire faces in achieving its goal of offering fair access to finance?

 Varma: The work we are doing at Aire is really personal to us.
 In many ways we have ourselves been victims of the cracks in the current system of credit scores.
 We know what it means to be financially excluded.
 It’s really tough.

 Our work is to onboard more lenders who share the same ethos as Aire about ensuring people aren’t getting marginalized just because they don’t fit into the standard boxes.

 We know the Aire product works.
 Over the last few months we have been able to observe empirical evidence—data on our performance—and it is really phenomenal how we can boost acceptance up to 14% while still ensuring over 90% of the candidates get through our process.

 It’s a changing world.
 More and more of us are going to be self-employed, become freelancers and or migrate to other countries.
 We shouldn’t be left out.

 Varma: Ours is a startup with a purpose.
 We are solving a real problem; in fact, a really hard problem.
 There is no hype to our work.
 It is pure performance which is why we have to carefully leverage technology, research and human emotions to build a great product.

-This attracts a very particular type of people who genuinely care about making an impact with their work.
-This really has become part of the DNA of our company.
+This attracts a very particular type of person who genuinely cares about making an impact with their work, [to become] part of the DNA of our company.

 For most of us in the team, this is our second or even third startup.
-And we constantly try to optimize on everything we have done in the past.
+We constantly try to optimize on everything we have done in the past.
 Most importantly, we focus on culture and hiring the right people.

 We have a very rigorous hiring process over six stages.
 Once someone gets through that, we provide one of the most exciting work environments in London.
 You are surrounded by leading experts in each field and get to learn from them.
 And even teach them a few tricks!
 Perhaps a reason why we are attracting some great minds to join us on this journey (and a place on the European breakout list via Scott Sage).